Stralsund and Wismar

 Frederik Dawson

 Netherlands - 06-Sep-06 -Wismar is a small town on the Baltic coast in northern Germany which has rich heritage of Hanseatic League and Sweden.
-Wismar can be called a prettiest small city in northern Germany; it's full of many lovely buildings from hanseatic brick style to Swedish gable houses.
+Wismar can be called a prettiest small city in northern Germany; it's full of many lovely buildings from Hanseatic brick style to Swedish gable houses.
 Its pride is large red brick cathedral of St. Nikolai which every decorative detail made from bricks, a very unique way in this region.
-The city's market square is very nice with lovely renovated building and in the centre of the square is a big well covered with Dutch Renaissance style pavilion called Wasserkunst!
+The city's market square is very nice with lovely, renovated building and in the center of the square is a big well covered with Dutch Renaissance style pavilion called Wasserkunst!
 The seafront area is also nice with lively old buildings and fish market.

+The big problem of Wismar is cars, they park everywhere from main square to small streets which sometime ruins the atmosphere.
 Waking in Wismar is a very nice experience; all pavements are very good in design for walking, every turns always have some surprise with amazing buildings, churches, squares and my favorite is a bridge decorated with pigs!
 Wismar is just great for spending your time in holiday, less crowned compared to Stralsund or Lubeck and has the feel of down to earth.
+Swedish link is still active in this city; I can see Swedish flags more than German ones.
+You may wonder where you are now, Sweden or Germany.

 Community Rating